IBM/aspera-cli/docs/README.erb.md

 <%=build_version%>
 ```

-- Install the latest Aspera transfer runtime, as it is not included in the <%=tool%> package:
+- Install the Aspera transfer runtime (tested version), as it is not included in the <%=tool%> package:

 ```shell
 <%=cmd%> config transferd install